tthorntone/AdNauseam-Wiki/Dynamic-filtering.md

 ![Figure 1](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/dynamic-filtering-1.png)

 The "default" row above refers to the default settings to use for any web site.
-These default settings will take effect on the site **unless** there are specific settings for the current site, which specific settings appear in the row above.
+These default settings will take effect on all sites **unless** there are specific settings for the current site, which specific settings appear in the row above.

 Columns: